 - A global agency has its Paris and London offices co-ordinating an event in New York with attendees from across the globe

 - A Berlin-based corporate is holding an AGM in Madrid / with attendees from the UK and Asia

 - A London based agency uses a DMC in Greece (which is in the EU)… or Turkey (which is outside the EU)

-- A global corporation using multiple agencies in different countries or regions to manage their meetings management program
+- A global corporation uses multiple agencies in different countries to manage their meetings management program

 For each example above, multiple lists of personal data may be shared between numerous actors - corporate, agency, venue, hotel, DMC, transfer company, etc. as demonstrated in the image below.
 And each actor may be local or international, and may further share the data with one or more third party.

 International Transfers of Data